larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 55:18
 is a much lengthier discussion than we have time for now, I would refer you to Satchin Panda's book, 55:23
-"The Circadian Code," which talks all about that, he's an expert, a former colleague of mine from the Salk Institute in San Diego, 55:29 you can explore intermittent and circadian fasting, so to speak, through Satchin's literature, 55:35 we'll talk about that, we might even get Satchin in here if we're lucky at some point in the future, but you can actually use light to wake up earlier.
+"[[The Circadian Code]]", which talks all about that, he's an expert, a former colleague of mine from the Salk Institute in San Diego, 55:29 you can explore intermittent and circadian fasting, so to speak, through Satchin's literature, 55:35 we'll talk about that, we might even get Satchin in here if we're lucky at some point in the future, but you can actually use light to wake up earlier.
 How To Wake Up Earlier
 55:43
-Jamie Zeitzer and colleagues did a beautiful study showing that, if you turn on the lights before waking up, 55:51 so around 45 minutes to an hour before waking up, even if your eyelids are closed, provided you're not under the covers, 55:59 after doing that for a few days, that increases your total sleep time and shifts forward the time at which you feel sleepy, 56:07 it makes you want to go to bed earlier each night.
+Jamie Zeitzer and colleagues did a beautiful study showing that, **if you turn on the lights before waking up, 55:51 so around 45 minutes to an hour before waking up, even if your eyelids are closed, provided you're not under the covers, 55:59 after doing that for a few days, that increases your total sleep time and shifts forward the time at which you feel sleepy, 56:07 it makes you want to go to bed earlier each night**.
 Now, in a kind of diabolical way, 56:13 they did this with teenagers who are notorious for wanting to wake up late and stay up late, and what they found was 56:18